1st Medical Brigade: World War II

+The 1st Medical Regiment was relieved from the 1st Division on 8 October 1939 and assigned to the IV Corps.
+It was reorganized on 1 March 1940, relieved from the IV Corps, and assigned to the Fourth Army.
+Transferred on 15 June 1940 to Fort Ord, California.

 Supporting NATO

 During most of September 1950 the 1st Medical Group participated in a major exercise called "Rainbow."
 Following spring 1950 a command post exercise named "Shamrock," this exercise saw most of the US medical units in Germany deploy their headquarters elements to the field, as well as sending as many operational elements as could be spared.
 Although medical play within the Communications Zone was simulated, soldiers role playing as patients were moved between the units in the field in Germany.
 In all, 40% of all Medical Corps and 20% of all Nurse Corps officers in Germany participated, with most units, according to published reports, rated as "Excellent" in their performance.

 The French Communications Zone

 Fort Sam Houston

 One of the responsibilities of the 1st Medical Group and its subordinate units at Fort Sam Houston, Texas, was to serve as a test-bed for the Medical Equipment Test and Evaluation Division of the United States Army Medical Materiel Agency.
 Established in 1964 and based at Fort Sam Houston, the test and evaluation division was responsible for testing new medical products and equipment for suitability for the Army's use.
 Much as they had done at Carlisle Barracks decades earlier, the 1st Medical Group's units at Fort Sam Houston, including a MUST equipped combat support hospital and an air ambulance company, provided a readily available platform for testing equipment under field conditions.